All The Things you Probably Won't be Told about The Yorkshire Terrier!

 There are good Yorkie Dogs out there needing homes - look at them.

-Have questions and things you "must have" and find that perfect pet.
+Have questions to ask and things you "must have" and find that perfect pet.

 All the best.